agomezgaray/spanish_captions/README.md

 We provide:

-    A dataset of captions in Spanish language, get the [set in JSON format](https://drive.google.com/file/d/1WoSTwcjFnh11bBKdBOkVkaHtcJKKjJ0P/view?usp=sharing)
+    A dataset of Visual Genome captions in Spanish language: version 1 with dictionary of 15,027 words version 2 with dictionary of 12,039 words

 If you find this dataset useful in your research, please cite: